Work in prison

 Payment of any periodic penalty payments

-The incarcerated person may benefit from standby duty allowance for periods when he has not worked, but was available to perform an activity when needed.
+The incarcerated person may benefit from a standby duty allowance for periods when he has not worked, but was available to perform an activity when needed.

 The amount of the standby duty allowance shall be €4.80 by day or by night, and €71.60 per week.